isron89/docker-webdev-environment/README.md

 # docker-webdev-environtment
-Memuat lingkungan pengembangan website diatas container docker.
-Termasuk PHP, Apache server, Phpmyadmin, Mysql
+Contain website development environment on top of a docker container.
+Including PHP, Apache server, Phpmyadmin, Mysql

 ## How to:
 - build image as 'docker-php' on folder image